MrKleenex12/CS302-project4/README.md

 Ideal Edges Array: Records the shortest path’s predecessors for path reconstruction.

 3 - Our implementation does not scale well.
 It uses a bunch of memory.
 I feel like the jump from 7MB to 173MB from size 200 to size 1000 is kinda crazy.
 The time also is 20x slower.
+If we had a queue with decrease_key operation, we could cut down on memory usage.

 | N             | Elapsed Time  | Memory Usage   |
 |---------------|---------------|----------------|